Google News: History

 As of 2014, Google News was watching more than 50,000 news sources worldwide.
 Versions for more than 60 regions in 28 languages were available in March 2012.
-As of May 2025, service is offered in the following 35 languages: Arabic, Bengali, Bulgarian, Cantonese, Chinese, Czech, Dutch, English, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Indonesian, Japanese, Kannada, Korean, Latvian, Lithuanian, Malayalam, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian and Vietnamese.
+As of May 2025, service is offered in the following 38 languages: Afrikaans, Arabic, Bengali, Bulgarian, Catalan, Cantonese, Chinese, Czech, Dutch, English, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Indonesian, Japanese, Kannada, Korean, Latvian, Lithuanian, Malayalam, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian and Vietnamese.

 The service covers news articles appearing within the past 44 days on various news websites.
 In total, Google News aggregates content from more than 20,000 publishers.
 For the English language, it covers about 4,500 sites; for other languages, fewer.
 Its front page provides roughly the first 200 characters of the article and a link to its larger content.
 Websites may or may not require a subscription; sites requiring a subscription are no longer noted in the article's description.

-On December 1, 2009, Google announced changes to their "first click free" program, which has been running since 2008 and allows users to find and read articles behind a paywall.
+The "first click free" program, introduced in 2008, allowed users to find and read articles behind a paywall.
 The reader's first click to the content is free, and the number after that would be set by the content provider.
-Google on December 1, 2009 changed their policy to allow a limit of five articles per day, in order to protect publishers from abuse.
+On December 1, 2009, Google changed its policy to allow a limit of five articles per day, in order to protect publishers from abuse.
 This policy was again changed on September 29, 2015 where this limit was changed to three articles per day.
 In October 2017, this program was replaced with a "flexible sampling" model in which each publisher chooses how many, if any, free articles were allowed.

 The layout of Google News underwent a major revision on May 16, 2011.

 On July 14, 2011, Google introduced "Google News Badges", which it later retired in October 2012.